BabylonJS/Documentation/content/communityExtensions/Babylon.js+ExternalLibraries/BabylonJS_and_Vue/BabylonJS_and_Vue_4.md

 So do you have to `JSON.stringify` and `JSON.parse` every piece of data you are passing between Vue and BabylonJS? **Yes**, but we can write a class which will help us to do so with minimal effort.

-Having everything in JSON opens up new possibilites, so we can leverage a messaging bus for easy data passing between the two frameworks.
+Having everything in JSON opens up new possibilities, so we can leverage a messaging bus for easy data passing between the two frameworks.

 ## The idea behind messaging